bytebase/bytebase.com-old/content/docs/en/cli/overview.md

 ## Start a local MySQL server via Docker

-To use bb, you need a database.
+To use `bb`, you need a database.
 You can start an empty MySQL docker container (make sure the Docker Engine is running):

 ```bash
 docker run -d \